History of Dedham, Massachusetts, 1900–1999: 1920s

-1930s

-During the 1936 tercentenary celebrations, Olympians Ellison "Tarzan" Brown and Johnny Kelley ran in a "mug hunt."
-The roughly 9.5 mile race was the third annual, and was sponsored by the Oakdale Athletic Club and organized by Harold Rosen.
-The start was in Oakdale Square and the finish was at Stone Park.
+In 1927, a stone bench and memorial plaque were installed at "the keye," the site where the first settlers disembarked from their canoes on the Charles River, where the river makes its "great bend," near what is today Ames Street.
+It was designed by Charles E. Millis.

+1940s

+During World War II, there were 2,400 men and women who served in every branch of the armed forces.
+On them, 55 were killed in action.

 1950s

 In 1956, the American Legion moved from the Shaw House to 155 Eastern Avenue.
 The Dedham Public Schools then used the house as their administrative offices.

 In 1957, Joseph Demling, a resident of Macomber Terrace, walked into Town Hall with the carcass of the 35 pound bobcat.
 He asked for a $20 bounty on the animal, citing a by-law passed by the Town Meeting in 1734.
 The Town originally balked, suggesting that the animal came from Needham, but eventually paid Demling the money he requested.

-The first transatlantic direct dial telephone call was made by Sally Reed in Dedham, Massachusetts to her penpal, Ann Morsley, in Dedham, Essex, in 1957.
-It was witnessed by Reed's teacher, Grace Hine, Dedham's former chief telephone operator, Margaret Dooley, and several representatives of New England Telephone and Telegraph Company.

 1960s

-The 1960s brought a number of events to Dedham that, like the building of the Fairbanks House, may not have seemed important at the time but have proved to be major events.
+In July 1961, Connie Hines returned with great fanfare to Dedham after appearing on Mr. Ed.
+The 1948 Dedham High School graduate rode into Dedham Square in a convertible with a Dedham Police Department escort.
+The red carpet was rolled out for her in front of Memorial Hall.
+Town officials gave her a Key to the Town and Ralph Eaton, her principal at Dedham High School, presented her with a bouquet of roses.
+She later hosted a reception of Hotel 128 for her high school classmates.

 After an executive order signed by President John F. Kennedy in 1961 allowed federal employees to unionize, the Federal Employees Veterans Association met in an emergency convention in Dedham.
 They voted to reorganize themselves into the National Association of Government Employees, today a large and powerful public union.

-David Stanley Jacubanis robbed a bank in Dedham the following year, after he was paroled in Vermont.
+David Stanley Jacubanis robbed a bank in Dedham in 1962, after he was paroled in Vermont.
 He was, for a time, on the Federal Bureau of Investigation's 10 Most Wanted List.
-In 1967, the Flag Day Parade began and quickly became one of Dedham's most beloved traditions.

-On August 18, 1964, a 17-year-old Dedhamite was driving in the rain and missed a left hand turn from Whiting Avenue onto East Street.
-His car smashed into the east wing of the Fairbanks House with the rear bumper flush with the wall.
-The 1957 sedan remained in the house overnight until it could be removed the next day.
-The accident prompted a stone wall to be erected which prevented another car from hitting the house in 1973.
+The day after Thanksgiving, 1963, Santa Claus arrived by helicopter and landed at the Dedham Plaza.

+1980s

+Mike Weir entered the Guinness Book of World Records for throwing a grape the longest distance into the mouth of another person.